CodeLingoBot/gomr/README.md

 This repository is work in progress.

+## Philosophy

+Distributed computing is hard.
+We take the lazy way out and outsource the hard parts to other tools/services.

 ## Components

 1. etcd server/cluster - I have only tested with single etcd server so far.